-&lt;sup>6 For instance, as a result of the worldwide impact of the Coronavirus, RSM decided to temporarily implement some leniency regarding certain admission criteria for the MSc and Premaster programmes for the September 2020 and 2021 intakes.
+6 In case of an exceptional situation, such as the corona pandemic, leniency may be granted towards certain admission criteria for the MSc and Premaster programmes for the (September) 2022 and 2023 intakes.

 Article 7.3 - Announcement

 The Dean RSM is responsible for an appropriate announcement of these regulations, of the Rules and Guidelines established by the Examination Board, and of amendments to these documents.